Top 10 Best Practices for Secure Software Development banner

 It is best to use popular, well-maintained libraries or frameworks when writing software since they are less likely to have vulnerabilities than newly created code bases.

-Using open source components can help you better manage your software security since you can benefit from early bug detection and patches.
+Using open-source components can help you better manage your software security since you can benefit from early bug detection and patches.
 In addition, using secure software development libraries can help reduce your application’s attack surface and make it more secure.

 Developers should always research the reputation of a library or framework before using it extensively in their applications.
 They can use online tools that provide detailed information about each project’s community activity, release frequency, and other metrics, which will help them make an informed decision on whether this component is secure enough for their needs.

-OWASP’s Top Ten Software Security Vulnerabilities
+Regularly Update OWASP’s Top Ten Software Vulnerabilities

 Get your team to know OWASP’s Top Ten Software Vulnerabilities.
 These web application security flaws are the most common mistakes that secure software development best practices avoid.